Musicians who oppose Donald Trump's use of their music: Queen

 Brian May of Queen opposed Trump's use of "We Are the Champions" as his "theme song" while walking out to the Republican National Convention in 2016.
 He denounced its use as unauthorized, where permission was neither sought nor given, and that they were looking at taking further steps should the band's music be used any further by his campaign.
+Queen, posting on X, stated that they had previously asked Trump to stop playing the song.

-R.E.M
+R.E.M.

-R.E.M has opposed the use of their music by Trump on a number of occasions.
+R.E.M. has opposed the use of their music by Trump on a number of occasions.
 In 2015, vocalist Michael Stipe voiced opposition of "It's the End of the World as We Know It (And I Feel Fine)" at Trump rallies, stating "Do not use our music or my voice for your moronic charade of a campaign."
 In 2019, bassist Mike Mills spoke out about Trump's promotion of a video containing the unauthorized use of the song "Everybody Hurts", urging Twitter to take it down, which it eventually did.
 Later in 2020, Mills threatened legal action over using "Everybody Hurts" and "Losing My Religion" at Trump's rallies.